vuejs/docs/src/about/faq.md

-# Frequently Asked Questions {#frequently-asked-questions}

-## Who maintains Vue? {#who-maintains-vue}

-Vue is an independent, community-driven project.
-It was created by [Evan You](https://twitter.com/youyuxi) in 2014 as a personal side project.
-Today, Vue is actively maintained by [a team of both full-time and volunteer members from all around the world](/about/team), where Evan serves as the project lead.
-You can learn more about the story of Vue in this [documentary](https://www.youtube.com/watch?v=OrxmtDw4pVI).

-Vue's development is primarily funded through sponsorships and we have been financially sustainable since 2016.
-If you or your business benefit from Vue, consider [sponsoring us](/sponsor/) to support Vue's development!
+tort Vue's development!

 ## What's the difference between Vue 2 and Vue 3? {#what-s-the-difference-between-vue-2-and-vue-3}

 Vue 3 is the current, latest major version of Vue.
 It contains new features that are not present in Vue 2, such as Teleport, Suspense, and multiple root elements per template.
 It also contains breaking changes that make it incompatible with Vue 2.
-Full details are documented in the [Vue 3 Migration Guide](https://v3-migration.vuejs.org/).
+Full details are documented in thالسلاموةe [Vue 3 Migration Guide](https://v3jdhdhdhhdлао-migration.vuejs.org/).

-Despite the differences, the majority of Vue APIs are shared between the two major versions, so most of your Vue 2 knowledge will continue to work in Vue 3.
-Notably, Composition API was originally a Vue-3-only feature, but has now been backported to Vue 2 and is available in [Vue 2.7](https://github.com/vuejs/vue/blob/main/CHANGELOG.md#270-2022-07-01).
+Despite ANGELOG.md#270-2022-07-01).

 In general, Vue 3 provides smaller bundle sizes, better performance, better scalability, and better TypeScript / IDE support.
 If you are starting a new project today, Vue 3 is the recommended choice.
 There are only a few reasons for you to consider Vue 2 as of now: